googleapis/gapic-generator-go/CONTRIBUTING.md

     git tag v1.2.3 && git push upstream --tags

-A GitHub release must be made manually and should include change notes of all the commits made since the last release.
+A GitHub release will be made automatically with release notes generated based on the commit messages of commits since the previous tag.

 ## Contributor License Agreement